Sampling Correctors: Introduction

 Data consisting of samples from distributions is notorious for reliability issues: Sample data can be greatly affected by noise, calibration problems or other faults in the sample recording process; portions of data may be lost; extraneous samples may be erroneously recorded.
 Such noise may be completely random, or may have some underlying structure.
 To give a sense of the range of difficulties one might have with sample data, we mention some examples: A sensor network which tracks traffic data may have dead sensors which transmit no data at all, or other sensors that are defective and transmit arbitrary numbers.
 Sample data from surveys may suffer from response rates that are correlated with location or socioeconomic factors.
 Sample data from species distribution models are prone to geographic location errors~\cite{HBTB:14}.

 Statisticians have grappled with defining a methodology for working with distributions in the presence of noise by {\em correcting} the samples.
 If, for example, you know that the uncorrupted distribution is Gaussian, then it would be natural to correct the samples of the distribution to the nearest Gaussian.
 The challenge in defining this methodology is: how do you correct the samples if you do not know much about the original uncorrupted distribution?
 To analyze distributions with noise in a principled way, approaches have included \emph{imputation} \cite{book:imputation,book:incomplete:data,SMP:07} for the case of missing or incomplete data, and \emph{outlier detection and removal} \cite{book:outliers,article:outliers,book:outliers:detect} to handle ``extreme points'' deviating significantly from the underlying distribution.
 More generally, the question of coping with the \emph{sampling bias} inherent to many strategies (such as opportunity sampling) used in studying rare events or species, or with inaccuracies in the reported data, is a key challenge in many of the natural and social sciences (see e.g.~\cite{Signor:1982,Senese:03,Scholarpedia:2008}).
-While these problems are usually dealt with on a case-by-case basis, drawing on additional knowledge or modeling assumptions, no general procedure is known that addresses them in a systematic fashion.
+While these problems are usually dealt with drawing on additional knowledge or by using specific modeling assumptions, no general procedure is known that addresses them in a systematic fashion.

-In this work, we propose a methodology which is based on using {\em known structural properties} of the distribution to design {\em sampling correctors} which ``correct'' the sample data. \new{Examples of structural properties which might be used to correct samples include the property of being bimodal, a mixture of several Gaussians, or an independent joint distribution.} Within this methodology, the main question is how best can one output samples of a distribution in which on one hand, the structural properties are restored, and on the other hand, the corrected distribution is close to the original distribution?
+In this work, we propose a methodology which is based on using {\em known structural properties} of the distribution to design {\em sampling correctors} which ``correct'' the sample data.
+While assuming these structural properties is in itself a type of modeling, it is in general much weaker than postulating a strict form of the data (e.g., that it follows a linear model perturbed by Gaussian noise).
+Examples of structural properties which might be used to correct samples include the property of being bimodal, a mixture of several Gaussians, a mixture of piecewise-polynomial distributions, or an independent joint distribution.
+Within this methodology, the main question is: how best can one output samples of a distribution in which on one hand, the structural properties are restored, and on the other hand, the corrected distribution is close to the original distribution?
 We show that this task is intimately connected to distribution learning tasks, but we also give instances in which such tasks can be performed strictly more efficiently.